Siddp278/Attrition_Rate/Readme.txt

 or not.
 A file can be uploaded by HR department employee or the Employer himself/herself through which I would predict the Attrition Rate among employees and show the result on the website itself.
+Now another approach has been added where I find if an employee will attrite which gives instant results.
+Here a form has to be filled up by employee' data and then we predict if the employee will attrite.
-Through the questions then the employer can find out where the organisation lacks and th reasoning behind the attrition rate(if it is high).
+Through the questions then the employer can find out where the organisation lacks and the reasoning behind the attrition rate(if it is high).

 *IMPORTANT*
 Firstly most of the models trained have been storing their data in